National Exam (Indonesia): Criticism

 The National Exam has been the subject of controversy since it was first established.
 It became notorious for answer key leakage, cheating, fraud, and corruption.
 Some argue that the exam is too demanding for students.
 Schools were forced to allocate more time for preparing the students, putting a significant workload on both teachers and students.

 The National Exam failure rate is usually very low.
 Critics argue that it does not give an accurate portrayal of the Indonesian students' real competency because of problems with cheating and other issues.

 The 2010 National Exam fail rate for middle and high school was unusually high.
 A possible explanation for this sudden increase in failure rate is due to the fact that the test was to be issued in March, giving schools less time for prepare.
 Additionally, there was an increase in the difficulty of questions and the cutoff score was raised.
 There were National Exam retests held in 2009 and 2010, but any further retests were discontinued the following year.

 Some Indonesians call for the abolishment of the National Exam.
 However, the Education and Culture Ministry have so far defended the National Exam.

 There is a site dedicated for groups that advocate the abolishment of the National Exam.
-It can be found here.

 Exam fraud and cheating issues

-Cheating is very rampant, because of the huge pressure to passing the exam.
-Schools and teachers are either ignoring it, encouraging it, or even do it.
-Examples include using mobile phones to send answers to other students, giving the answer key, either openly or discreetly, and changing the answer on the answer sheet.
-School principals and teachers has been arrested on that case.
+Cheating was very rampant, because of the huge pressure to pass the exam.
+Schools and teachers either ignored it, encouraged it, or even did it themselves.
+Examples include : using mobile phones to send answers to other students, giving the answer key (either openly or discreetly), and changing the answer on the answer sheet.
+School principals and teachers have been arrested on that case.

-To deter cheating, National Exam question variation had increased for middle and high school, from one to five in 2011, and from five to 20 in 2013.
-Other measures are inclusion of barcode in 2013 partly to determine question variation codes and to tackle cheating.
-Even then, cheating still occurs.
+To deter cheating, National Exam question variation was increased for middle and high school, from one to five in 2011, and from five to 20 in 2013.
+Other measures were the inclusion of barcodes in 2013 partly to determine question variation codes and to tackle cheating.
+Even then, cheating still occurred.

 Exam material shortage and quality

-In 2013, National Exam for high school are delayed in 11 provinces because of printing and packing confusion and errors.
+In 2013, National Exam for high school were delayed in 11 provinces because of printing and packing confusion and errors.
 It was attributed to increase of question variation.
 Schools are forced to self-copy the question papers.
 Some demanded the then-Education and Culture Minister, Mohammad Nuh, to resign.